FortiShield/fortishield-qa/provisioning/roles/wazuh/ansible-wazuh-agent/README.md

-Ansible Playbook - Wazuh agent
+Ansible Playbook - Fortishield agent
 ==============================

-This role will install and configure a Wazuh Agent.
+This role will install and configure a Fortishield Agent.

 OS Requirements
 ----------------